kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/foundations/a-taste-of-javascript.md

 <aside>

 👀 Take a look at the JavaScript file `script.js` in the Practice.
-In week 3, we’ll talk more about how the code works.

 </aside>

-In particular, look at all the places it uses CSS Selectors:
+Look at all the places it uses CSS Selectors:

 ```jsx
 document.querySelector('#gross')